fmichonneau/impatiens/README.md

 ### Results for these analyses
 * The trace files look good.
 However the values of the marginal likelihoods are all over the place and indicate that something is going on.
-I email on 20140430 Guy Baele to see what could be the problem here.
+I emailed on 20140430 Guy Baele to see what could be the problem here.

 ## 20140428 -- BEAST on COI sequences